d2l-ai/d2l-en/chapter_recurrent-modern/bi-rnn.md

 In this scenario, we wish only to condition upon the leftward context, and thus the unidirectional chaining of a standard RNN seems appropriate.
-However, there are many other sequence learning tasks contexts where it's perfectly fine to condition the prediction at every time step on both the leftward and the rightward context.
+However, there are many other sequence learning tasks contexts where it is perfectly fine to condition the prediction at every time step on both the leftward and the rightward context.
 Consider, for example, part of speech detection.
-Why shouldn't we take the context in both directions into account when assessing the part of speech associated with a given word?
+Why should not we take the context in both directions into account when assessing the part of speech associated with a given word?

 Another common task---often useful as a pretraining exercise